This post covers Unemployment Appeal Letter.

 Let’s move to the next part

 An unemployment appeal letter is written in business letter format.
-Begin your letter with your address and contact information, followed by a date and the department address, salute the recipient, and begin your letter by indicating that you are writing to appeal against the unemployment agency’s decision and explain the reason why.
+Begin your letter with your address and contact information, followed by a date and the recipent address, salute the recipient, and begin your letter by indicating that you are writing to appeal against the unemployment agency’s decision and provide the reasons.
 Sign off with “Sincerely,” followed by your signature and name.

 The following are some common reasons that you may include in your appeal letter as your grounds of appeal: